Skip to main content

 Prayers of the Faithful:

-1. For those denied adequate care, especially persons with disabilities: may we advocate for their God-given dignity and assist them in their needs.
+1. For persons denied adequate care, especially persons with disabilities: may we advocate for their God-given dignity and assist them in their needs.
 We pray to the Lord: R/.

 2. For all who are forgotten or isolated especially for the poor, the sick, persons with disabilities, and the aged: that God might change our hearts and move us to see and love them as Christ does.
 We pray to the Lord: R/.